decentraland/decentraland-ecs-utils/README.md

   .then(new ScaleAction(box, new Vector3(1,1,1)))
   .then(new MoveAction(box, new Vector3(1,0,1)))

-//create sequence system, add it to engine and run sequence engine.addSystem(new utils.ActionsSequenceSystem(sequence))
+//Create a sequence system, and add it to the engine to run the sequence engine.addSystem(new utils.ActionsSequenceSystem(sequence))
 ```